The Science Behind Why People Follow the Crowd

 It may seem that we are in control of our thoughts and behavior.
 But social psychology tells a different story.

-Social psychology is defined as, “the scientific study of how we think about, influence, and relate to one another."
+Social psychology is defined as “the scientific study of how we think about, influence, and relate to one another."
 We are social beings.
-Most of us communicate with others every day.
-In fact, we spend between 70 to 80 percent of our waking hours in some form of communication.
-On average, we spend 30 percent of the day speaking, and 45 percent listening.
+Most of us communicate with others every day, spending large portions of our waking hours in some form of communication.

 One lesson from social psychology is the influence others have on us.
 Research shows we do not have as much control over our thoughts and behavior as we think.
 We take cues from our environment, especially other people, on how to act.